 FMHS Māori and Pacific graduates spoke about a sense of community in the Māori and Pacific Admission Scheme (MAPAS).

-An official University completion ceremony for a group of Māori and Pacific Admissions Scheme (MAPAS) students took place on Monday 12 December as part of the Faculty of Medical and Health Sciences (FMHS) December graduation celebrations.
+An official University completion ceremony for a group of Māori and Pacific Admission Scheme (MAPAS) students took place on Monday 12 December as part of the Faculty of Medical and Health Sciences (FMHS) December graduation celebrations.

 The MAPAS is celebrating its 50th year of supporting Māori and Pacific students.
 In this event, 66 students from Bachelor of Health Sciences, Nursing, Optometry, Pharmacy, Medicine and Surgery were presented with MAPAS completion certificates for their degrees.